JennyMipha/JennyMipha/README.md

 ### About Me
 * I am a Stanford engineer passionate about software development
-* I am located at San Francisco Bay Area, CA
+* I am located in San Francisco Bay Area, CA
-* I have a golden retriever who
+* I have a golden retriever who is always a happy dog

 ### Technologies
 #### Languages